 Maroon Edition Essay Contest for Freshmen

-All freshmen are invited to submit an essay based on Wangari Maathai’s memoir Unbowed, the Maroon Edition book selection for the Fall 2012 semester.
+All freshmen are invited to submit an essay based on Richard Muller’s book Physics for Future Presidents, the Maroon Edition book selection for the Fall 2013 semester.
 There will be first, second, and third place winners, each of whom will receive a Barnes and Noble gift card worth $150 for first place, $100 for second place, and $75 for third place.
 Rules for the contest follow.

 Your essay must discuss ONE of these topics:

-In writing about the topic you choose, give your own ideas, feelings, and/or responses, being sure to use quotations and specific examples from the book to illustrate and support your points.
+In writing about the topic you choose, give your own ideas and arguments, being sure to use quotations and specific examples from the book to illustrate and support your points.

 Format: Your essay must not exceed 1000 words and must be typed and double-spaced, with one-inch margins.
 Font type must be Times New Roman, with 12-point font size.
 Include a cover sheet with your name, your net id, and your phone number, and the written out Honor code signed by you.
 However, DO NOT PUT YOUR NAME ON THE BODY OF THE ESSAY.
 Put the title at the top of the first page of the essay.
 Submit your essay by midnight on January 27, 2014, to email@example.com as an attached Microsoft Word document.
 If you have questions, contact Dr. Bonnie Carr O’Neill at firstname.lastname@example.org or Linda Morse at LMorse@colled.msstate.edu.